Squirmles

-In late 2019, Squirmles rose in popularity as an Internet meme under the name of “Worm On A String".
-Often popular on websites such as Tumblr, Amino, Pinterest, TikTok, and Instagram, they have been used in art projects such as jackets, door beads, and earrings.
+In late 2019, Squirmles rose in popularity as an Internet meme by the name of worm on a string, often popular on social media, they have been used in art projects such as jackets, door beads, and earrings.
 Some multicolored versions consist of colors found on pride flags.

 Use in fly fishing

 Squirmles have gained a second life as a material used in fly fishing.
 Re-branded as "Dragon Tails," they can be tied onto a hook and the same properties which made them appear like live worms on land, make them appear lifelike to fish as well.